thiblahute/meson-website/Meson-sample.md

 These two formats are equivalent and choosing one over the other is mostly a question of personal preference.

-The <tt>executable</tt> command actually returns an *executable object*, which represents the given build target.
+The `executable` command actually returns an *executable object*, which represents the given build target.
 It can be passed on to other functions, like this.

     project('simple', 'c')
     src = ['source1.c', 'source2.c', 'source3.c']
     exe = executable('myexe', src)
     test('simple test', exe)

 Here we create a unit test called *simple test*, and which uses the built executable.
-When the tests are run with the <tt>ninja test</tt> command, the built executable is run.
+When the tests are run with the `ninja test` command, the built executable is run.
 If it returns zero, the test passes.
 A non-zero return value indicates an error, which Meson will then report to the user.

 A note to Visual Studio users
 -----